-Tumor-promoting inflammation could act like a smoke screen that cancer hides behind.
+Pro-tumor inflammation could act like a smoke screen that cancer hides behind.
 Studies of cancer in mice show this potential smoke screen in the form of IL-1 beta molecules (stained brown) that cluster around the edges of tumors.
 Photo credit: Keith Mansfield and Zhao Chen

 “The immune system thinks it needs to tend to a wound,” says Jayaraman.
 “But instead of wound healing, it ends up protecting the tumor.
 It gives the tumor a safe space to grow.
 Blocking IL-1 beta could break that cycle.”

 Jayaraman observed that when IL-1beta is inhibited, the number of those suppressor cells drops.
 At the same time, more immune cells equipped to attack the cancer, such as T-cells, invade the tumor.
 “By inhibiting IL-1 beta, we’re potentially stripping away a protective shield,” says Jayaraman, who presented data from these studies at the World Preclinical Congress in July 2019.